 - Unanticipated regulatory and/or legal issues

 Alternatively, an algorithm could, in principle, be designed with explainability in mind, but the size of any learned model is so gargantuan, or otherwise complex, that the chances of comprehension of any explanation by a human are slim.
-Many modern deep learning techniques, such as convolutional neural networks (CNNs)31, long short-term memory networks (LSTM)32, and similar, fall into this pattern.
+Many modern deep learning techniques, such as convolutional neural networks (CNNs),31 long short-term memory networks (LSTM),32 and others, fall into this pattern.

 Chain of Assurance Questions for Explainability